 Why I love my homemade mascara

 My first attempt at homemade mascara wasn’t very impressive.
 It worked, but it the results were so subtle that it didn’t seem worth the time.
 I played around with the mixture, added in some beeswax, and am much happier with what I now have.
 I can’t call it “water proof,” but I haven’t had any unfortunate raccoon eyes… even after a sweaty dance class.
+(You can always add more beeswax than what I have in the recipe below to get more of a thicker, waterproof mascara.)

 This homemade mascara does a great job darkening, separating, and conditioning the lashes.
 And my eyes feel so much better using it!
 I probably won’t be asked to model for Maybelline anytime soon, but I think it does the job nicely. :)